 In May 2011, we received a response to our MAA from the CHMP.
 The response was in the form of the "120-day questions."
-We are currently reviewing the 120-day questions which cover a broad range of topics including, without limitation, issues relating to phentermine, which include historical concerns regarding its potential association with valvulopathy and pulmonary hypertension; heart rate and limited long-term safety data in high-risk patients; and known and suspected affects of topiramate which include CNS and teratogenic potential.
-The CHMP also had questions concerning our proposed risk management plan for QNEXA.
+We are currently reviewing the 120-day questions which cover a broad range of topics including, without limitation, issues relating to phentermine, which include historical concerns regarding its potential association with valvulopathy and pulmonary hypertension; heart rate and limited long-term safety data in high-risk patients; and known and suspected effects of topiramate which include CNS and teratogenic potential.
+The CHMP also had questions concerning our proposed risk management plan for Qnexa.
 The 120-day questions are consistent with the issues previously raised in the FDA review process.
 We are in the process of preparing our response.
-We will meet with representatives from the CHMP to seek clarification on certain questions and anticipate submitting a response in the fourth quarter of 2011.
+We met with representatives from the CHMP in September 2011 to seek clarification on certain questions.
+We anticipate submitting our response in the fourth quarter of 2011.
 We expect the CHMP to issue the 180-day opinion in the first quarter of 2012.
 There can be no assurance that our response will be adequate or that our MAA will be approved by the EMA.

 On October 1, 2010, we entered into a definitive Asset Purchase Agreement with Meda to sell certain rights and assets related to MUSE, transurethral alprostadil, for the treatment of erectile dysfunction, or the MUSE Transaction.
 Meda has been our European distributor of MUSE since 2002.
 The assets sold in the MUSE Transaction include the U.S. and foreign MUSE patents, existing inventory, and the manufacturing facility located in Lakewood, New Jersey.
 We retained all of the liabilities associated with the pre-closing operations and products of the MUSE business and the accounts receivables for pre-closing MUSE sales.
 The transaction closed on November 5, 2010.
-The sale of MUSE will allow us to focus on the approval and commercialization of QNEXA and the development of avanafil.
+The sale of MUSE will allow us to focus on the approval and commercialization of Qnexa and the development of avanafil.
 Prior to the closing of the MUSE Transaction, we regained all of the rights to MUSE and avanafil held by Deerfield Management Company, L.P., and affiliates, and Crown Bank, N.A., or Crown.
 On October 15, 2010, in preparation for the closing of the MUSE Transaction and in accordance with the terms of the agreements with Crown, we paid \$4.8 million to Crown in satisfaction of all obligations owed to them under these agreements.
 As a result, the security interests and Certificate of Deposit held by Crown were terminated in our favor.
-Under the terms of the MUSE Transaction, we received an upfront payment of \$22 million upon the closing and are eligible to receive an additional \$1.5 million based on future sales of MUSE, provided that certain sales milestones are reached.
-Upon the closing of the MUSE Transaction, Meda is now responsible for the manufacturing, selling and marketing of MUSE.
+Under the terms of the MUSE Transaction, we received an upfront payment of \$22 million upon the closing of the MUSE Transaction, Meda is now responsible for the manufacturing, selling and marketing of MUSE.
 Meda also assumed all post-closing expenses and liabilities associated with MUSE.
 We have agreed not to develop, manufacture or sell any transurethral erectile dysfunction drugs for a period of three years following the closing of the MUSE Transaction.
-The assets and liabilities and results of operations associated with MUSE have been reported as discontin
+The assets and liabilities and results of operations associated with MUSE have been reported as discontinued operations for all periods presented.